chlbri/sleep/README.md

 };
 ```

-I don't why the core-js team doesn't include this one.
+I don't know why the core-js team doesn't include this one.
 So I write the
 simplest package in the **entire history** of
 [Javascript](https://www.javascript.com).